nimitbhardwaj/Assignment/README.md

 make staticCompile: creates the driverStatic output program file, illustrating the static linking, which is a test driver file which can be executed by ./driverStatic

 make sharedCompile: creates the driverShared output program file, illustrating the dynamic linking, which is a test driver file can be executed by ./driverShared
+For shared compile, `export LD_LIBRARY_PATH=./bin/` is necessary as we are dealing with shared libraries here

+The sample output for the program is also added in the images

 Note make clean first if any error encountered